tymyrddin/red-app/source/docs/techniques/idor.md

 In modern web applications, you will commonly encounter scenarios in which the application uses cookies instead of IDs to identify the resources a user can access.
 And, for the convenience of the developers, for backward compatibility, or just because developers forgot to remove a test feature, some applications will feature an additional way of retrieving resources, using object IDs.
 If no IDs exist in the application-generated request, try adding one to the request: Append `id`, `user_id`, `message_id`, or other object references to the URL query, or the `POST` body parameters, and see if it makes a difference to the application’s behaviour.

-If one HTTP request method doesn’t work, you can try plenty of others instead: `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, etc. Applications often enable multiple request methods on the same endpoint but fail to implement the same access control for each method.
+If one HTTP request method does not work, you can try plenty of others instead: `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, etc. Applications often enable multiple request methods on the same endpoint but fail to implement the same access control for each method.

 Switching the file type of the requested file sometimes leads the server to process the authorisation differently.
 Applications might be flexible about how the user can identify information: they could allow users to either use IDs to reference a file or use the filename directly.
 But applications often fail to implement the same access controls for each method of reference.